-Note: If you are using the optional battery heater, install the heater before installing batteries.
-See Installing a Battery Heater (on page 106) for instructions.
-If you are using the optional seismic protection kit, install the rear bracket before installing batteries.
-See Installing a Seismic Protection Kit (on page 107) for instructions.
+Note: If you are using an optional battery heater, install the heater before installing batteries.
+See Installing a Battery Heater (on page 90) for instructions.

+Note: If you are using the Zone 4 seismic protection kit option, install the rear seismic brackets behind the battery locations before installing batteries.
+See Installing a Seismic Protection Kit (on page 90) for instructions.